ktaranov/sqlserver-kit/Utilities/README.md

 Support Version: ?<br/>
 Free version: No

-Unlock the value of a full SQL Server trace, Quickly diagnose and identify all performance bottlenecks, Locate within minutes specific SQL statements responsible for each bottleneck, Proactively and constantly monitor performance through scheduled traces.
+ - Unlock the value of a full SQL Server trace
+ - Quickly diagnose and identify all performance bottlenecks
+ - Locate within minutes specific SQL statements responsible for each bottleneck
+ - Proactively and constantly monitor performance through scheduled traces

 ## SQLSolutions SQL Trace Analyzer <a id="sqlsolutions-sql-trace-analyzer"></a>